By John Holland, Chief Revenue Officer (CRO)

 - It is adaptive.
 Headlamps and rear taillights have existed nearly as long as the automobile.
 They were very basic and served a singular function: increase nighttime visibility.
 OLEDs allow automakers to move past the vision of the early 1900s and allow forward-thinking automotive designers to accomplish new and extraordinary lighting objectives.

 - It is ambient.
 OLED ambient lighting in automotive interiors and exteriors is fast becoming a differentiator in many ways.
 Lighting in the interior impacts the space, driver experience and has a significant impact on nighttime driving.
-A well-equipped vehicle with ambient OLED lighting can reduce driver, keep the driver alert, and reduce glare, as well as many other benefits.
+A well-equipped vehicle with ambient OLED lighting can reduce driver fatigue, keep the driver alert, and reduce glare, as well as many other benefits.
 Exterior areas such as branding and badging are an exciting areas for OLEDs.

 - It is flexible.
 Automotive designers are eager to take advantage of all the unique characteristics of OLED lighting and can soon take full advantage of OLEDs manufactured with flexible glass.
 OLED lighting is highly customizable, can project light in ways incandescent and LED lighting cannot, and allows for vastly improved aesthetics and distinctive options for design and brand differentiation.
 Now in a flexible form factor.